life & liberty

 By keeping humankind’s symbiotic relationship with the animals, forefront of their minds, communitarians partake not of the dead bodies of their warm-blooded friends.
 For both health and morality’s sake, communitarian’s regard their own lives and the lives of all living creatures, as sacred, and thereby worthy of honour and preservation.

-Appreciating the contribution of Animals to the Earth & Humanity
+Appreciating the contribution of Animals to Earth & Humanity

 The sheep who clothe us, and the cows who supply manure to fertilise the orchards, along with the hens, roosters and the chickens who guard the groves of fruiting trees from destructive pests – all have a place in communal union.
 As such, communitarians are charged to love, honour and protect their health and wellbeing by ensuring all creatures great and small, have access to food, water, shelter, comfort and suitable habitat to enable them to live their lives in freedom, association and enjoyment of all the earth has to offer.

-historical honouring of the lives & liberty of Animals
+Historical Honoring of the Lives & Liberty of Animals

 Across the earth, men and women, young and old, of many and varying cultures and language groups, continue to advance the legacy of the many historical individuals and communities who have contributed much to dietary reform and animal liberation.
 By thoroughly studying this critical knowledge and example, communitarians advance their competency to abide by the principle and practice of daily building up and renewing their bodies.